To access our on-screen tests, you'll need to log in to Surpass.

 OCR offers on-screen tests for qualifications in the Cambridge Technicals 2016 suite.
-This page provides guidance on how to get started, including links to detailed step-by-step instructions and videos.
+This page provides guidance on how to get started, including links to detailed step-by-step instructions.

 To offer OCR on-screen tests, you need to become approved and then set up to use the on-screen test system, Surpass: